Differentiability and Poincar\'e-type inequalities in metric measure spaces: Introduction

 Since the only hypothesis on a RNP-LDS is that Lipschitz functions are differentiable almost everywhere, the proof of our results must rely on constructing a Lipschitz function that is not differentiable on some set and so conclude that such a set has measure zero.
 From this point of view, the start of our approach is similar to that in \cite{bate}.
 However, there is one crucial difference which ultimately leads to our requirement of an RNP valued Lipschitz function (compared to real valued).
 In \cite{bate}, one is given some auxilliary Lipschitz functions $f_i\colon X\to \R$ that exhibit some bad behaviour on a set $S$ and use them to construct a Lipschitz function that is not differentiable on $S$.
 In our case, however, due to the pointwise behaviour of connecting points by curves, the auxilliary functions only exhibit bad behaviour on a small neighbourhood of a single point.
 Although every point sees the bad behaviour of some function, these functions cannot be combined to produce a \emph{single} real valued Lipschitz function that encompasses every point.
 Therefore, we must resort to constructing Lipschitz functions that take values in larger spaces.

-We remark that we do not know if either characterization holds for LDS, that is spaces for which Cheeger differentiability is only {\it a priori} known for real valued Lipschitz functions.
-Equivalently, it is not known whether RNP-LDS is a strict subclass of LDS or not.
-Indeed, the only known examples of LDS still come from Cheeger's result and consist of PI spaces or countable unions of subsets thereof.
+Finally we briefly discuss whether these characterizations hold for LDS, that is spaces for which Cheeger differentiability is only {\it a priori} known for real valued Lipschitz functions.
+Equivalently, whether RNP-LDS is a strict subclass of LDS or not.
+For a long time, the only known examples of LDS come from Cheeger's result and consist of PI spaces or countable unions of subsets thereof.
 By Cheeger and Kleiner's result, this automatically upgrades them to RNP-LDS.
 An initial motivation for studying spaces with Alberti representations that connect points was to attempt to construct a LDS that does not possess any version of a Poincar\'e inequality.
-However, given the results presented here, this is impossible and any such construction must rely on a new method of constructing a derivative, and one that must not work for RNP targets.
+However, given the results presented here, this approach cannot work since such a space must be a RNP-LDS and hence satisfy some type of Poincar\'e inequality.

 In this paper we do not try to address this issue and we will exclusively deal with RNP-LDS.
-As such, our results do not apply for any possible LDS that is not an RNP-LDS.
-Indeed, since our main results are characterizations of RNP-LDS, our results \emph{cannot} apply to any such LDS (if they exist).
+However, after the first preprint of this paper appeared, Schioppa \cite{schioppa-unrect} gave a construction of a LDS that is not a RNP-LDS, and hence none of our characterizations can possibly hold for this space.
+Thus, this completes one relationship between Poincar\'e inequalities and differentiability in metric measure spaces: RNP-LDS are equivalent to spaces with asymptotic NPI, and by the results of Eriksson-Bique this is equivalent to being a countable union of subsets of PI spaces.
+Further, Schioppa's example shows that this is strictly stronger than simply being a LDS.

 We now briefly describe the outline of this paper.
-In section \ref{s:preliminaries}, we first give the required background on Poincar\'e inequalities, Lipschitz differentiability spaces and Alberti representations and the relationships between them.
+In section \ref{s:preliminaries} we first give the required background on Poincar\'e inequalities, Lipschitz differentiability spaces and Alberti representations and the relationships between them.
 We also introduce the necessary standard measure theoretic ideas and constructions.

 Our main arguments begin in section \ref{s:findingcurves} by showing the existence of many rectifiable curve fragments that connect points in a RNP-LDS.
-Extending upon this, section \ref{s:poincare}, uses these families of curves to construct an asymptotic NPI in such a space.
+Extending upon this, section \ref{s:poincare} uses these families of curves to construct an asymptotic NPI in such a space.

 This argument requires a construction of a non-differentiable RNP valued Lipschitz function, the details of which we defer until section \ref{s:nondiff}.
 We reiterate that, in contrast to the construction in \cite{bate}, this construction uses, as its basic building block, functions that exhibit bad behaviour only at a single point (rather than a set of full measure).